19th European Society for Biomedical Research on Alcoholism Conference

 O. Kärkkäinen, Kuopio/Joensuu, FIN

-17:30-17:50 COFFEE BREAK
+17:30-17:50 COFFEE BREAK AND POSTER VIEWING, Lecture Hall 5

 TOPIC Mechanisms of cholestasis in alcohol-related liver disease